 Retinoids, which include Vitamin A (retinol) and its analogues (both synthetic and metabolites), play a critical role in cell signaling and biological processes, including regulation of immune cells and inflammation, signaling pathways that control normal skin maintenance, embryonic development, and cell growth/differentiation/repair.
 Deficiencies in retinoids and their active metabolites have been implicated in a wide variety of diseases.
 In the skin, retinol deficiency leads to hyperkeratosis and keratinizing metaplasia that is observed in skin disorders like psoriasis and acne.
 Vitamin A and retinoic acid also play a crucial role in regulating cell proliferation, differentiation, and apoptosis and therefore, altered metabolism of retinoids has been suspected as a potential role in tumorigenesis.
 Accordingly, retinoids have been approved in the US for treatment of acne and psoriasis as well as other therapeutic indications (such as acute promyelocytic leukemia and cutaneous T-cell lymphoma); however, the therapeutic use of exogenous retinoids has been limited due to negative effects associated with high systemic concentrations.

-Dr. Jonathan Zippin, M.D., Ph.D., FAAD, Associate Professor of Dermatology at Weill Cornell Medicine and HOTH Senior Scientific Advisor, will be the Principal Investigator for the research collaboration.
-Initial results released September 24, 2020
+In January 2021, Hoth Therapeutics expanded its research collaboration agreement with Weill Cornell Medicine to further understand the therapeutic mechanism of HT-003D for treatment of acne and other inflammatory skin diseases.
+The research will also explore safety of HT-003D in murine models.
+Dr. Jonathan Zippin, M.D., Ph.D., FAAD, Associate Professor of Dermatology at Weill Cornell Medicine and HOTH Senior Scientific Advisor, is the Principal Investigator for the research collaboration.